-- interest on loans provided or guaranteed by a foreign direct shareholder (holding 25% or more of the shares), or by any foreign related party on the amount of the loan that exceeds four times the capital of that foreign shareholder ("thin capitalization" rule, see below); - interest over 5.14% per annum on loans provided by a foreign related party ("excessive interest rate" rule); - interest over 5.14% per annum on loans provided by a domestic related party, if one of the parties is in a tax favorable position or has tax losses carried forward from previous periods which can be utilized in the current tax period: and - penalty interest between related parties (both domestic and foreign).
+- interest on loans provided or guaranteed by a foreign direct shareholder (holding 25% or more of the shares), or by any foreign related party on the amount of the loan that exceeds four times the capital of that foreign shareholder ("thin capitalization" rule, see below); - interest calculated at a rate in excess of 4.97% per annum on loans provided by a foreign related party ("excessive interest rate" rule).
+Alternatively, a taxpayer may perform its own interest rate benchmark and determine a different excessive interest rate if it is supported by a benchmarking analysis as being at arm's length in the given circumstances; - interest calculated at a rate in excess of 4.97% per annum on loans provided by a domestic related party, if one of the parties is in a tax favorable position or has tax losses carried forward from previous periods which can be utilized in the current tax period.
+Alternatively, a taxpayer may perform its own interest rate benchmark and determine a different excessive interest rate if it is supported by a benchmarking analysis as being at arm's length in the given circumstances; and

+• penalty interest between related parties (both domestic and foreign).

 The tax period is the calendar year.
 Corporate income taxpayers pay monthly advance payments based on the previous year's annual CIT return.

-Any CIT shortfalls at year end must be self assessed in the annual CIT return and paid by the taxpayer by 30 April of the current year for the previous year, by which date the annual CIT return must be submitted.
+Any CIT shortfalls at year end must be self-assessed in the annual CIT return and paid by the taxpayer by 30 April of the current year for the previous year, by which date the annual CIT return must be submitted.

-There is no separate capital gains tax - any capital gains realized by a company on the disposal of fixed assets and intangibles are added to the company's tax base and are subject to the standard CIT rate of 20%.
-On disposal, the seller can deduct the net tax value of the fixed assets and associated disposal expenditures.
-Taxable income can be reduced by tax losses where they are available for utilization.
+There is no separate capital gains tax - any capital gains realized by a taxpayer on the disposal of fixed assets (including real estate) and intangibles are added to the taxpayer's tax base and are subject to the standard CIT rate of 18% (or 12%).
+On disposal, the seller may deduct the net tax value of the fixed assets and associated disposal expenditures.
+Taxable income may be reduced by tax losses where they are available for utilization.